Inner city ferry services

 Bulimba to Teneriffe Cross River Ferry

-A CityCat or KittyCat will continue to service the Bulimba to Teneriffe Cross River ferry route while the steel monohull Kalparrin undergoes maintenance and restoration works.
+A CityCat or KittyCat will continue to service the Bulimba to Teneriffe Cross River ferry route when the steel monohull Kalparrin undergoes maintenance and restoration works.